Kong/terraform-provider-konnect/docs/resources/gateway_plugin_datadog.md

 Optional:

+- `breaker_cooldown` (Number) Time in seconds the circuit breaker stays open (fast-shedding entries) before it allows a single batch through to probe whether the destination has recovered.
+Default: 60
 - `concurrency_limit` (Number) The number of of queue delivery timers. -1 indicates unlimited. possible known values include one of [-1, 1]; Default: 1
+- `failure_threshold` (Number) Number of consecutive failed batches after which the queue opens its circuit breaker and drops entries instead of retrying.
+0 disables the circuit breaker.
+Default: 0
 - `initial_retry_delay` (Number) Time in seconds before the initial retry is made for a failing batch.
 - `max_batch_size` (Number) Maximum number of entries that can be processed at a time.
 Default: 1
 - `max_bytes` (Number) Maximum number of bytes that can be waiting on a queue, requires string content.